HaikuTeam/animator/QA.md

 Preview Mode/Edit Mode

-I can toggle back and forth between 'preview' and 'edit' mode Expression values are set to 1 when in editing mode, and become 'real' during preview mode Event updates to states don't occur in editing mode, but only in live mode Playback works normally during preview mode
+I can toggle back and forth between 'preview' and 'edit' mode Event updates to states don't occur in editing mode, but only in live mode Playback works normally during preview mode
 The stage UI looks different, indicating we are in preview mode